Savino Marè: Biography

 In 2021 he participated again in "Una ragazza per il Cinema" (the first time in 2018) as vice-president, he won as third place in the third edition of the Gaia Photo Competition, a competition organized under the patronage of the municipality of Porto Sant'Elpidio, and in August he attended some events of the Ginesio Fest.
 In 2022 he was chosen to comment on the 72nd Sanremo Festival by the civitanovese magazine QCC Magazine, also starting to collaborate with the magazine.
 In the same period a brief temporary collaboration began with Radio Montecò Web, a small local radio station in Montecosaro, and Marche Infinite.Towards the end of February Savino joined the Italian Federation of Photographic Associations (FIAF).

 On May 6 his book "Practically me" received the certificate of participation (former certificate of merit) at the fifteenth edition of Alberoandronico at the Campidoglio, after the evaluation of the jury of the National Prize for Poetry, Fiction, Photography, Short Films and Painting and, on May 20, He received from the mayor of Porto San Giorgio a recognition for having made known the marine coasts of the municipality in the world.
 Selected by the regional council, from 19 to 23 May he participated as a guest in the XXXV edition of the International Book Fair at the Marche pavilion set up in Turin.
 In an interview with Radio Rosario, an Argentine radio station, which took place simultaneously with CNN, Savino admitted that from an early age he began to cultivate a passion for cinema.

+On April 10, 2025, he received the Civic Merit from the mayor, Giuliano Ciabocco, in San Ginesio on the occasion of the signing between the Italian municipality and the Colombian municipality of Cota of a Friendship Pact, of which Savino was the promoter starting from 2023.
+On July 26 is awarded by the council of the Marche region to contribute to the dissemination of culture and for its national relevance.